CDOT-CV/jpo-ode/README.md

 [See here](https://github.com/usdot-jpo-ode/jpo-ode/wiki/Docker-fix-for-SSL-issues-due-to-corporate-network) for instructions to fix this.
 - In order for Docker to automatically read the environment variable file, you must rename it from `sample.env` to `.env`. **This file will contain private keys, do not put add it to version control.**

-Copy the following files from `jpo-ode` directory into your DOCKER_SHARED_VOLUME directory.
-- Copy jpo-ode/ppm.properties to ${DOCKER_SHARED_VOLUME}/config.properties.
-Open the newly copied `config.properties` file in a text editor and update the `metadata.broker.list=your.docker.host.ip:9092` line with your system's DOCKER_HOST_IP in place of the dummy `your.docker.host.ip` string.
-- Copy jpo-ode/adm.properties to ${DOCKER_SHARED_VOLUME}/adm.properties
-- Copy jpo-ode/aem.properties to ${DOCKER_SHARED_VOLUME}/aem.properties
-- Copy jpo-utils/sample.env to jpo-utils/.env
-  - Fill in the variables as described in the [README](jpo-utils/README.md)
+- Copy jpo-utils/sample.env to jpo-utils/.env and fill in the variables as described in the [README](jpo-utils/README.md)

 **Make:**